hyperledger/besu-docs/docs/HowTo/Develop-Dapps/Truffle.md

-description: Using Pantheon with Truffle
+description: Using Hyperledger Besu with Truffle
 <!--- END of page meta data -->

-# Using Pantheon with Truffle
+# Using Hyperledger Besu with Truffle

-Developing for Pantheon using Truffle is the same as using Truffle to develop for the public Ethereum networks.
+Developing for Hyperledger Besu using Truffle is the same as using Truffle to develop for the public Ethereum networks.
-Truffle supports Pantheon with the only difference being Pantheon does not implement private key management.
+Truffle supports Besu with the only difference being Besu does not implement private key management.
-To use Pantheon with Truffle, you must configure a Truffle wallet.
+To use Besu with Truffle, you must configure a Truffle wallet.

 ## Install Truffle Wallet